-This chain has its origins in 1887 when Albert Heijn bought a grocery store in Oostzaan.
-Currently, the number of supermarkets of the Albert Heijn company reaches almost 870, being the highest of all food chains in the Netherlands.
-Moreover, despite its longevity, Albert Heijn has adapted to the new times and has already had a sales value of more than 730 million euros in the online channel.
+Albert Heijn has its origins in 1887, when a man named Albert Heijn bought a grocery store in Oostzaan.
+Currently, the number of supermarkets of the Albert Heijn company reaches almost 915, the highest number of stores of all food chains in the Netherlands.
+Moreover, despite its longevity, Albert Heijn has adapted to the new times and has already reached a sales value of more than 730 million euros in the online channel.

-However, it is another German discounter that has the highest presence in the country, as the number of Aldi supermarkets rose to almost 500 in 2020.
-Despite this, Aldi is the fifth leading supermarket by revenue and fourth in penetration share.
+However, it is another German discounter that has the highest presence in the country, as the number of Aldi supermarkets leveled out at almost 500 in 2021.
+Despite this, Aldi is the fifth leading supermarket by revenue and fourth in penetration rate.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.